 Do you need some retirement gift ideas?
-Are you looking for some of the best retirement gift ideas that are cheap, fun or decadent?
+Are you looking for some gift ideas that are cheap, fun or decadent?

-We’ve collected some of the best-rated, 5-star retirement gifts out there from Amazo, Etsy and other sources.
+We’ve collected some of the best-rated, 5-star retirement gifts out there from Amazon, Etsy, and other sources.
 We’ve found cheap, funny, touching and expensive highly-rated gift ideas for you to choose from.

 If your colleague or friend is leaving the office for the very last time, then make sure to send them along with something to remember you by.

-Whether the recipient is an acquaintance or dear friends you’ll find the perfect gift here..
+Whether the recipient is an acquaintance or a dear friend you’ll find the perfect gift here.

 1. INEXPENSIVE GIFTS – LESS THAN $30

 Just because you do not have a large budget for a gift does not mean that you cannot find a nice one.
 Check out these best-rated, yet affordable options below – remember that an inexpensive retirement gift doesn’t mean cheap.

 As many people retire, they look forward to more travel.
 With more time, they may end up halfway around the world before too long.
 Give them a travel journal to record their favorite parts of their journeys along the way.

 A nice notebook can run anywhere from $7 to $28.
 See Amazon’s best-rated travel journals here.